 It came to us. (winter).

-That's right, it's winter.
-Winter is a magical, fabulous time of the year.
+That's right - it's winter.
+Winter is a magical, fabulous time of year.

 I'll tell you about winter brothers.
 There are three of them.
 They are very similar and yet not the same.

-Second, middle winter brother starts the new year.
-At his command, the cold is fierce, the frosts are cracking, the snow creaks underfoot.
+Second, middle, winter brother starts New Year.
+According to his command, the cold is fierce, the frost is crackling, the snow is creaking underfoot.
 He paints the windows with different patterns.
-Passers-by are in a hurry, they are afraid of his pranks - he can frostbite his cheeks, nose, ears.
+Passers-by are in a hurry, afraid of his pranks - he can freeze his cheeks, nose, ears.
 When the second brother arrives, the weather is clear, there is not a cloud in the sky, and the prickly needles of dry snowflakes sparkle in the frosty air.
-Third, junior winter brother loves blizzards, snowstorms, strong winds.
-Hard frosts occur only at night, and during the day the sun begins to warm.
-On the sunny side, the snow melts, covered with a shiny crust.
-The third brother also likes snow, but his snow is not the same as the second brother: a fluffy snowball is flashing, spinning, as if dandelions are flying.
+Third, youngest winter brother loves blizzards, snowstorms, strong winds.
+Severe frosts occur only at night, and during the day the sun begins to warm up.
+On sunny side The snow melts and becomes covered with a shiny crust.
+The third brother also loves snow, but his snow is not the same as the second one brother: fluffy snow flashes and swirls, as if dandelions are flying.

-Guess which brothers-months are mentioned in the story?
+Guess which moon brothers are mentioned in the story?
 What are they called?

 Riddles about winter months: